Search no further. Here is the complete guide for your Corfu holidays in Greece.

 You are bound to see Venetian, Greek, British, French and Ottoman influences when you walk through the town or visit the Museum.
 Art and Class will always be a key pillar in Corfu.

-Best beaches of Corfu
+Best beaches for your Corfu Holidays

 The island has good topography.
 The beaches are excellent and the coastline is accessible by boats and other water vessels.